Bill Nelson: Political positions

-Nelson was often considered to be a moderate Democrat.
-He has styled himself as a centrist during his various campaigns.
-During Nelson's 2018 re-election campaign, challenger Rick Scott characterized Nelson as a "socialist"; PolitiFact described the assertion as "pants-on-fire" false.
+Nelson was often considered a moderate Democrat.
+He styled himself as a centrist during his various campaigns.
+During his 2018 reelection campaign, challenger Rick Scott called Nelson a "socialist"; PolitiFact called the assertion "pants-on-fire" false.
 According to ratings by the National Journal, Nelson was given a 2013 composite score of 21% conservative and 80% liberal.
 In 2011, he was given composite scores of 37% conservative and 64% liberal.

-He has a lifetime conservative rating of nearly 30% from the American Conservative Union.
+Nelson has a lifetime conservative rating of nearly 30% from the American Conservative Union.
 Conversely, the Americans for Democratic Action gave Nelson a 90% liberal quotient for 2016.
 In the 115th Congress, Nelson was more conservative than 93% of other congressional Democrats.
-GovTrack, which analyzes a politician's record, places Nelson near the Senate's ideological center and GovTrack placed him among the most moderate Senators in 2017.
+GovTrack, which analyzes a politician's record, places him near the Senate's ideological center and GovTrack placed him among the most moderate senators in 2017.

-The only Florida Democrat in statewide office in 2017, he was described by Politico in March of that year as "a Senate indicator species...an institutional centrist."
+The only Florida Democrat in statewide office in 2017, Nelson was described by Politico in March of that year as "a Senate indicator species ... an institutional centrist."
 Politico wrote that the Democratic Party "is shifting left and so is he."

 In July 2017, Nelson had a 53% approval rating and 25% disapproval rating, with 22% of survey respondents having no opinion on his job performance.
-FiveThirtyEight, which tracks Congressional votes, shows that Nelson had voted with President Donald Trump's positions 42.5% of the time as of June 2018.
+FiveThirtyEight, which tracks congressional votes, shows that Nelson had voted with President Donald Trump's positions 42.5% of the time as of June 2018.

 Economic issues

 Trade

-In 2005, Nelson was one of ten Democrats who voted in favor of the Dominican Republic – Central America Free Trade Agreement (CAFTA) on its 55–45 passage in the Senate.
+In 2005, Nelson was among 10 Democrats who voted in favor of the Dominican Republic–Central America Free Trade Agreement (CAFTA) on its 55–45 passage in the Senate.

 Tax policy

-On several occasions, Nelson has voted to reduce or eliminate the estate tax, notably in June 2006, when he was one of four Democrats voting for a failed (57–41) cloture motion on a bill to eliminate the tax.
+On several occasions, Nelson voted to reduce or eliminate the estate tax, notably in June 2006, when he was among four Democrats voting for a failed (57–41) cloture motion on a bill to eliminate the tax.

 Nelson voted against a Republican plan to extend the Bush tax cuts to all taxpayers.
-Instead, Nelson supported extending the tax cuts for those with incomes below $250,000.
+Instead, he supported extending the tax cuts for those with incomes below $250,000.
 Nelson voted for the Buffett Rule in April 2012.
-Speaking of his support for the Buffett Rule, Nelson said he voted to raise the minimum tax rate on incomes over $1 million per year to 30% in order to reduce the budget deficit and to make the tax code more fair.
-Nelson said, "In short, tax fairness for deficit reduction just makes common sense."
+Of his support for the Buffett Rule, Nelson said he voted to raise the minimum tax rate on incomes over $1 million per year to 30% to reduce the budget deficit and to make the tax code fairer: "In short, tax fairness for deficit reduction just makes common sense."

-Nelson voted in 2011 to end Bush-era tax cuts for those earning over $250,000 but voted for $143 billion in tax cuts, unemployment benefits, and other economic measures.
+In 2011, Nelson voted to end Bush-era tax cuts for those earning over $250,000, but voted for $143 billion in tax cuts, unemployment benefits, and other economic measures.

-In 2013, Nelson advocated tax reform, which he defined as "getting rid of special interest tax breaks and corporate subsidies."
-Stating needed qualities of said reform, he listed "simplicity, fairness, and economic growth".
+In 2013, Nelson advocated tax reform, which he defined as "getting rid of special interest tax breaks and corporate subsidies" and gaining "simplicity, fairness, and economic growth".

-He and Susan Collins introduced legislation in 2015 that would "make it easier for smaller businesses to cut administrative costs by forming multiple-employer 401(k)-style plans."
+Nelson and Susan Collins introduced legislation in 2015 that would "make it easier for smaller businesses to cut administrative costs by forming multiple-employer 401(k)-style plans."